 Flowers on a vine Flowers on a vine Flowers on a vine

-C. diff infection and recurrence
+C. diff infection and its recurrence

-Antibiotics treat C. diff infection but do not treat the disruption of the gut microbiome.
-Microbiome disruption increases the risk of C. diff infection recurrence.4,5
+Microbiome disruption increases the risk of C. diff infection recurrence.12,13

 35% of people icon